libre-tube/LibreTube/README.md

 Contributing
 </h2>

 Whether you have ideas, translations, design changes, code cleaning or really heavy code changes, help is always welcome.
 The more is done, the better it gets!
+Please respect our [Code of Conduct](https://github.com/libre-tube/LibreTube/blob/master/CODE_OF_CONDUCT.md) in order to keep all interactions and dicussions healthy.

 If creating a pull request, please make sure to format your code (preferred ktlint) before.